brendan-ward/nhdnet/README.md

 This project uses `black` for autoformatting and `pylint` for linting.

+## WORK IN PROGRESS

+This project is very much in progress and many kinks are still being worked out!
+Use with caution!

+Known issues:

+-   joins of flowlines that cross between HUC4s need to be handled

 ## Credits

 This project was made possible in partnership with the [Southeast Aquatic Resources Partnership](https://southeastaquatics.net) as part of a larger project to develop a comprehensive inventory of aqautic barriers in the Southeastern US and assess impacts of these barriers on aquatic systems.

+The results of this project are available in the [Southeast Aquatic Barrier Prioritization Tool](https://connectivity.sarpdata.com).